| Recently the Democrat candidates for President were asked by the Associated

 Their answers run from mundane to hilarious.
 And yes, it's time to rate,

+and therefore mock them.
 Wesley Clark — Journey: Greatest Hits:

 Journey?
 Journey?
 We don't need no stinking Journey!
 But seriously, this